indomitableSwan/circuit-buddy/README.md

 A good signal that the board is working is if the neopixels are jade in color.

 From here you can:
-- _start_: Press Button A to start a session flow
+- _start_: Press Button A to start a session flow.
 - _exit session_: Press Button A at any time to exit the current flow session and go back to the main display.
 This may change because it's useful for development, but allows you to skip Move/Rest subsessions.
 - _skip focus_: Skip ahead from a Focus subsession to Move or Rest (depending on where you are in the flow) by pressing Button B.
 - _restart_: Press Button B to restart a Move or Rest subsession.